OSInside/kiwi/doc/source/image_description/elements.rst

     Standard openPOWER PPC64 layout. kexec based boot process

 force_mbr="true|false":
-  Boolean parameter to force the usage of a MBR partition table even if the system would default to GPT.
+  Boolean parameter to force the usage of an MBR partition table even if the system would default to GPT.
 This is occasionally required on ARM systems that use a EFI partition layout but which must not be stored in a GPT.
-Note that forcing a MBR partition table incurs limitations with respect to the number of available partitions and their sizes.
+Note that forcing an MBR partition table incurs limitations with respect to the number of available partitions and their sizes.

 fsmountoptions="option_string":
-  Specifies the filesystem mount options which are passed via the `-o` flag to :command:`mount` and are included in :file:`/etc/fstab`.
+  Specifies the filesystem mount options that are passed via the `-o` flag to :command:`mount` and are included in :file:`/etc/fstab`.

 fscreateoptions="option_string":
   Specifies the filesystem options used to create the filesystem.
-In {kiwi} the filesystem utility to create a filesystem is called without any custom options.
-The default options are filesystem specific and are provided along with the package that provides the filesystem utility.
+In {kiwi}, the filesystem utility to create a filesystem is called without any custom options.
+The default options are filesystem specific, and they are provided along with the package that includes the filesystem utility.
 For the Linux `ext[234]` filesystem, the default options can be found in the :file:`/etc/mke2fs.conf` file.
+Options for other filesystems are normally documented in man pages, for example:
-Other filesystems provides this differently and documents information about options and their defaults in the respective manual page, e.g :command:`man mke2fs`.
-With the `fscreateoptions` attribute it's possible to directly influence how the filesystem will be created.
+  :command:`man mke2fs`.
+With the `fscreateoptions` attribute, it's possible to directly control how the filesystem is created.
 The options provided as a string are passed to the command that creates the filesystem without any further validation by {kiwi}.
-For example, to turn off the journal on creation of an ext4 filesystem the following option would be required:
+For example, to turn off the journal on creation of an ext4 filesystem the following option are required:

   .. code:: xml